Applying for a reduced earning capacity pension

 -

-All information on medical examinations by public authorities such as health insurance companies, employment agencies, or professional associations
+All information regarding medical examinations conducted by public agencies such as health insurance providers, the employment agency, or workers’ compensation associations

 -

-Details of your hospital and rehabilitation stays in recent years
+Details regarding your hospitalizations and rehabilitation stays in recent years

 -